Characters of the Final Fantasy XIII series: Creation and development

 For XIII-2, Toriyama wanted a dark and serious tone to the world and story, in contrast to the jovial atmosphere of Final Fantasy X-2, and the story was scripted to play out as "pieces of drama" like a television series.
 Its story and characters were focused around the concepts of mortality and, in Toriyama's words, the "wish for rebirth": the latter theme was directly inspired by the Great East Japan earthquake.
-Watanabe stayed as one of the game's writers, with writer and novelist Emi Nagashima, better known under her pen name of Jun Eishima, coming on as a story consultant.
-Lightning's outfit for the game was designed by Isamu Kamikokuryo, who worked from a rough outline done by Nomura, who also designed the characters' facial features.
+Watanabe stayed as one of the game's writers, with writer and novelist Emi Nagashima, better known under her pen name of Jun Eishima, joining as a story consultant.
+Lightning's outfit was designed by Isamu Kamikokuryo, who worked from a rough outline done by Nomura, who also designed the characters' facial features.
 Two new character designers were brought in: Hideo Minaba, who contributed to new character outfits such as Hope and Alyssa's, and Yusuke Naora, who designed outfits for Serah, Noel and Caius.
 Lightning and Serah's designs were created to directly reflect the environments they start out from.
 The character of Noel was added at a later stage in the original planning, since the original plan for Serah to travel alone with the moogle Mog seemed to clash too much with the game's serious nature.

 For Lightning Returns, the developers decided to have Lightning as the sole protagonist so that players could get to know her better.
 The story was created to bring closure for the characters of the series.
 The core themes of the game were the "salvation of souls", and the "rebirth of Lightning", the latter being the main reason the game was not called XIII-3.
-Norura returned to design Lightning and Snow's new looks and Kamikokuryo returned to design new outfits for Lightning and help with the world design.
+Nomura returned to design Lightning and Snow's new looks and Kamikokuryo returned to design new outfits for Lightning and help with the world design.
 Two new designers brought in were Toshitaka Matsuda, an artist for Final Fantasy XII: Revenant Wings, and Toshiyuki Itahana, who had worked on Final Fantasy IX and the Crystal Chronicles series.
 Both designed multiple battle costumes for Lightning, many of them inspired by the artwork of Yoshitaka Amano.
 Itahana and Matsuda also respectively designed Lumina and Bhunivelze.
 Watanabe returned as the main scenario writer, while also receiving ideas for scenes from Toriyama and other members of staff.
 His work on the script was slow, causing problems from the rest of the development team: in response to this, he worked hard to create an appropriate finale.
 During his work, he had a strong nostalgic feeling while writing the characters' lines.